filicious/core/README.md

 }
 ```

-The `FtpFilesystem` constructor accept an instance of `FtpConfig` and an optional `PublicUrlProvider` as second argument.
+The `FTPFilesystem` constructor accept an instance of `FTPConfig` and an optional `PublicUrlProvider` as second argument.
-The `FtpConfig` object is used, to setup the ftp configuration.
-The instance can be reused for several `FtpFilesystem` instantiations.
+The `FTPConfig` object is used, to setup the ftp configuration.
+The instance can be reused for several `FTPFilesystem` instantiations.

 SSH Filesystem
 --------------